Master of Professional Studies in the Field of Paralegal Studies with a Concentration in Health Care Corporate Compliance

 Advanced legal writing techniques and drafting for legal practice.
 Legal writing in plain English; strategies for effective writing; emphasis on legal memoranda, legal correspondence, and preparing and drafting legal pleadings and documents for court.
 Refines and advances skills in written legal analysis and legal citation.

 Overview of business organizations, including partnerships, limited liability companies, and corporations.
 Key concepts applicable to business organizations, including regulation, business formation, document preparation.
 Application of legal analysis within the context of business entities and other topics applicable to paralegals in all disciplines.

 Introduction and survey of international law, including international trade law and litigation.
 Rules and principles governing relations among sovereign states, international organizations, and sources of international law.
 Analysis of the rules and customs for handling international trade.
 International courts and tribunals; overview of the treaties, customary principles, and institutional structures governing international human rights law.

 Introduction to the legal structure of an intellectual property practice.
 Trademarks, copyrights, and patents and the supporting practice concomitant to each element.
 Analysis of the processes, supporting documentation, laws, and rules regarding patent prosecution and litigation.
 This course complements and builds upon the legal issues and analysis introduced in the courses on contracts, business entities, and litigation.

 PSLX 6294.
 Independent Research in Legal Studies.
 2 Credits.

 Guided, independent research to demonstrate the higher level of competency in research, analysis, writing, and oral presentation.
-Restricted to master's degree candidates in the paralegal studies programs.
+Restricted to students in the MPS in paralegal studies programs.